bittor01/TavernTones/docs/development.md

 Place this line **before** the `app.whenReady()` block.

 **IMPORTANT:** This line should be commented out or removed before creating a final production build, as hardware acceleration is desirable for performance on a user's machine.

+## Audio Engine Architecture

+The audio system has been refactored to ensure glitch-free playback during heavy main-thread operations (like rapid UI updates or logging).

+1.  **BackendAudioPlayer.js**: The main controller.
+Checks file existence, resolves shortcuts (.lnk), and manages the `ffmpeg` process.
+It spawns `ffmpeg` with `-re` (real-time) flag to sync playback speed.
+2.  **ThreadedAudioMixer.js**: A bridge between the main process and the worker thread.
+It implements a `Readable` stream interface that Discord's `createAudioResource` can consume.
+It forwards add/remove/volume commands to the worker.
+3.  **AudioMixerWorker.js**: dedicated worker thread that performs the actual audio mixing.
+It holds the buffers for active streams (Music + SFX), sums the PCM data, applies volume scaling, and posts mixed chunks back to the main thread.

+### Playback Flow
+`mp3/wav file` -> `ffmpeg (subprocess)` -> `stdout pipe` -> `ThreadedAudioMixer` -> `AudioMixerWorker` -> `Mixed PCM` -> `Discord Voice Connection`